 Pennsylvania is also a very hilly area, so there are a lot of elevation changes going uphill and downhill, which can further reduce visibility and may cause trucks to lose control in slippery conditions.
 Drivers should be particularly watchful when driving near trucks in inclement weather.

 Dangerous weather do not eliminate fault in a truck accident.
 A driver is expected to drive in an appropriate manner for the given moment, given traffic, visibility, and road conditions.
 Even in a 55 mph zone, for example, it may be more appropriate to drive at 40 mph depending on the conditions of the road surface.
 The weather is not scapegoat for liability, and if a trucker is still careless based on their reaction to the weather, they could be liable for the accident.

 After being involved in a truck accident triggered by severe conditions in Pennsylvania, an injured driver should preserve all potential evidence, including video, photos, and black boxes.
 They should also document what the weather was like at the time of the accident?
 How precipitation much was there?
 What was the temperature?
 When did the precipitation start?
 When did it end?
-All those things may be relevant to a personal injury claim.
+All of these things may be relevant to a personal injury lawyer who is helping you pursue your claim.

 If you have been injured by a truck in inclement weather, you need an experienced attorney on your side.
-Consider reaching out to a Western PA truck accidents involving bad weather lawyer.
+Contact us to speak to a Western PA truck accidents involving bad weather lawyer.
 An attorney could collect and preserve evidence, negotiate with insurance companies, and protect your financial interests to the fullest extent possible.